Lumbar Spinal Fusion Surgery

 The surgeon may use some type of metal screws, plates, and rods to hold the vertebrae in place while the spine fusion heals.
 Designed to stabilize and hold the bones together while the fusion heals, these devices have greatly improved the success rate of fusion in the lower back.

-A new type of device called an intervertebral fusion cage can be used to perform a spinal fusion between two or more vertebrae.
+A new type of device called an intervertebral fusion cage can assist in a spinal fusion between two or more vertebrae.
 These implants spread the two vertebrae apart while the fusion heals.

 Like all surgical procedures, operations on the spine may have complications.
 Because the surgeon operates around the spinal cord and nerves, back operations are always considered extremely delicate and potentially dangerous.
 Patients should take the time to review the risks associated with spine surgery with their doctor.
 Make sure you agree with both the risks and the benefits of the procedure planned for your treatment.